xonsh/xonsh/news/sigstp.rst

 **Added:**

-* Added building process of standalone rootless AppImage for xonsh
+* Added building process of standalone rootless AppImage for xonsh.